1 Display Dimensions

 13.1 The finalist or his/her RSF must supply all presentation materials and display equipment.

-13.3 Although every effort will be made to prevent damage to exhibits, Youth Science Canada, the Host Committee or other sponsoring organizations or co-operating groups will accept no responsibility for loss or damage to any exhibit or part thereof.
+13.2 Although every effort will be made to prevent damage to exhibit materials, Youth Science Canada, the Host Committee or other sponsoring organizations or co-operating groups will accept no responsibility for loss or damage to any exhibit or part thereof.

 14.1 Any exhibit infraction shall be pointed out to the delegate responsible for that finalist.
 Required changes shall be the delegate’s responsibility.